-Sarcosoma globosum (a cup fungus) is a large distinctive cup fungus that is known from a single location in Minnesota: Johnson Lake, Superior National Forest, St. Louis County (Border Lakes Subsection).
+Sarcosoma globosum (a cup fungus) is a large distinctive cup fungus that is known from 12 locations in the Northern Superior Uplands Secton of Minnesota, in the Superior National Forest.
 It is reported as being distributed from the Upper Great Lakes region east to New England, and adjacent Canada (Smith et al. 1981), with occasional reports from Virginia and North Carolina, Washington, Oregon, Idaho, and Montana.
 It is considered rare both in North America (Smith et al. 1981; Bessette et al. 1997) and Europe, where the European Council for Conservation of Fungi has proposed it for listing under the Bern Convention (Dahlberg and Croneborg 2003).
-In 2013, it was classified as a special concern species in Minnesota because it has only a single known location in the state.
+In 2013, it was classified as a special concern species in Minnesota.

 Sarcosoma globosum is a large distinctive species forming a tall dark brown gelatinous cup (Seaver 1961; Smith et al. 1981).
 The fruiting body is 4-10 cm (1.6-3.9 in) broad when mature and 7 cm (2.8 in.) tall.
 It is globose when young and becomes flattened to depressed on the upper surface, forming a cup 1 cm (0.4 in.) deep as the spore-forming layer forms, and it bulges out below.
 Externally, the fruiting body is brownish-black with a tough outer surface; internally, it is watery and gelatinous.
 Spores are ellipsoid, hyaline, smooth, and thin-walled, averaging 27.5 by 9.6 µm.
 They are produced in the cup in very long asci, mostly 310-335 µm by 14-17 µm, which are surrounded by narrow brown filaments, 4 µm wide.